Anonymous work

 In the case of very old works, the author's name may simply be lost over the course of history.
 In such cases the author is often referred to as Anonymus, the Latin form of "anonymous".
 In the case of works where the creator's name is kept secret, the author's reasons may vary from fear of persecution to protection of his or her reputation.
 In 2007 The Washington Post published an article by an anonymous author describing the use of national security letters by the FBI.
 In this case, the author, who would have preferred to be named, was legally prohibited from disclosing his or her identity.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anonymous work" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anonymous work" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools